Judge Charles Older

 Charles Herman “Chuck” Older (September 29, 1917 – June 17, 2006)

-Charles Herman Older, born on September 29, 1917 in Hanford, California, was the no nonsense judge in the Charles Manson murder trial.
+Judge Charles Older, born on September 29, 1917 in Hanford, California, was the no nonsense judge in the Charles Manson murder trial.

 Older earned a degree in political science from the University of California Los Angeles in 1939 and later graduated from University of Southern California law school.
 He died on June 17, 2006 at the age of 88 of complications from a fall in his home in West Los Angeles.